-In 1900, the height of the tower was increased to sixty-five feet by the addition of brickwork between the original limestone tower and lantern room.
+The height of the tower was increased to sixty-five feet in 1900 by the addition of brickwork between the original limestone tower and lantern room.
 This brick extension, with arches and corbeled brick detailing below the lantern, was nearly identical to that added at Stony Point in 1901.
 The brickwork has since been covered by a concrete-like facing.
 With additions made in different decades, the Ogdensburg Lighthouse ended up as a mixed breed architecturally, having an Italianate tower and a Queen Anne influenced dwelling.
 Also in 1900, a 270° Barbier & Fenestre Fresnel lens was substituted for the 180° lens previously in use to increase the arc of visibility of the light.

 In 2007, Blair Roethel, son of Thomas and Laurel Roethel, was living in the lighthouse when he applied to the City of Ogdensburg for a permit to demolish the structure.
 His application was denied because it did not include asbestos removal plans or structural reviews.
 This move, which attracted national media attention, was apparently a bluff by Roethel, who felt he was required to pay excessive taxes and fees on a historic structure that served as a symbol for Ogdensburg and a tourist attraction.

-The Fort La Preséntation Association has acquired twenty-one acres nearby on Lighthouse Point and had hoped to construct a full-scale replica of the French fort in time for the 250th anniversary of the outbreak of the French and Indian War to be commemorated in 2010.
+The Fort La Preséntation Association has acquired twenty-one acres nearby on Lighthouse Point and had hoped to construct a full-scale replica of the French fort in time for the 250th anniversary of the outbreak of the French and Indian War that was commemorated in 2010.
 An effort to clean up the land, which was formerly home to an Exxon Mobil storage area, far surpassed the original estimate of $3 million and affected the planned reconstruction timeline.
 “There still will be a signature event here,” said Barbara O’Keefe, President of the Fort La Preséntation Association, “but wouldn't it be wonderful if we had a fort?”
 The fort would indeed be a great addition to the community, and if combined with the lighthouse, Lighthouse Point could easily become a premiere tourist destination.

-Keepers: Amos Wells (1835 – 1851), Luman Newell (1851 – 1854), William Gardner (1854 – 1861), Talman Smith (1861 – 1867), Samuel Sayre (1867 – 1869), James Horton (1869 – 1871), John Ross (1871), Lewis Young (1871 – 1888), Samuel Penfield (1888 – 1913), Amherst E. Gunn (1913 – 1932), Daniel Hill (1932 – 1933), Harold Cook ( - 1942).
+Keepers: Amos Wells (1835 – 1851), Luman Newell (1851 – 1854), William Gardner (1854 – 1861), Salmon Smith (1861 – 1867), Samuel J. Sayre (1867 – 1869), James E. Horton (1869 – 1871), John Ross (1871), Lewis C. Young (1871 – 1888), Samuel A. Penfield (1888 – 1913), Amherst E. Gunn (1913 – 1932), Daniel D. Hill (1932 – 1933), Harold Cook (1933 – 1941).